 At the outset, allow me to thank the Government of China for organizing and hosting this magnificent event.
-It is a unique privilege for me to speak before this august gathering convened to mark 100 years of multilateral drug control.
-The International Narcotics Control Board and the Government of China have long historical ties and a record of excellent cooperation.
+It is a unique privilege for me to speak before this august gathering convened to mark one hundred vears multilateral drug control.
+The Board and the Government of China have a long historical ties and a record of excellent cooperation.